SantaClaas/3/README.md

 To run a local development server that serves the basic demo located in `demo/index.html`

-A web component library for me to reuse components I otherwise often duplicate in different projects 3, because 3 is my favorite number.

 ## Things I am using or used